 Lighthouse services include: The reach of the Lighthouse extends across the state, and services have been provided in every county.
-The Lighthouse facilitated over 300 eye surgeries last year, and provided over 5,400 eyeglasses or exams to 3,556 Georgians.
-In addition, 986 people received 1,810 hearing aids through our new digital aid program.
+The Lighthouse facilitated over 400 eye surgeries last year, provided 4,860 brand new pairs of eyeglasses, and gave 2,620 eye exams.
+In addition, 962 people received 1,790 hearing aids through our new digital aid program.

 To be eligible for services, patients must

 Given the lack of available services, many Lighthouse patients have not had proper care for years.
 The average age of a Lighthouse patient is 55, and those in the hearing aid program are typically over the age of 65.
 Many clients have hypertension (49%) or diabetes (29%), two of the leading causes of blindness, making ongoing eye exams critical to preventative care.